IN HIATUS STUDIOS

 As the missions of the creators aligned, production schedules were established, workshops commenced and the ‘how’s and why’s’ were explored, however, it was clear they were no longer out to just publish a single tome, but to also have full control over its development, distribution, and its potential future.
 In Hiatus Studios was born.
 With a completed executive team of experienced writers, animators, illustrators and concept artists that enjoyed a wide breadth in experience and fandom of comic books and pop culture already, In Hiatus Studios pursued a successful Kickstarter campaign in September of 2016.
 Shards: Volume One was then introduced in a limited hardcover edition run of 500 copies, launching the series of the company’s first six titles, bound in a single collection.
 With emergent resources, new fans and a network of support, a successful pre-sale campaign indicated a strong interest in the anthology locally, generating buzz about the company and the book in the masses and the industry alike.
 Promoting the anthology and becoming a mainstay of the San Francisco Bay Area’s local comic-con circuit with a team of individuals fairly new on the vendor’s side of the table offered a welcome challenge in trial and error, demanding a great deal of research and patience, but yielding new inspiration and experience.
 Moreover, the Shards: Volume One launch event held in San Francisco’s Chinatown gave the team the crucial milestone to push forward and continue pursuing the con circuit and build the online store as well as the drive to distribute digitally through Amazon’s Comixology.
 In Hiatus Studios is now fully capable of remaining independent and in full creative and executive control of the titles under the company’s umbrella.

+The company's change in lineup and leadership has shaped new directions, prompting a new focus on future work, collaborations and outlook on the flagship titles.
 Our company aims to continue to make long dormant dreams a reality.
 To unpause.
 The time is now.

 Writer/Creator: Winter, In Place of Honor